-We get it, we’ve all been there, cramming late nights for exams to get good grades, hustling to get an internship for the summer, and dealing with changing friends and family.
-All the while, we have to be thinking about our personal future.
+We get it, we’ve all been there, cramming late nights for exams to get good grades, hustling to get an internship for the summer, and managing personal relationships with friends and family.
+All the while, we have to be thinking about your own future.
 And did we mention the state of the world?
 The threat of climate change, rising sea levels, dying ecosystems, deteriorating air and water quality, resource depletion, disease and famine, political unrest and the global refugee crisis; the list goes on and on.
 The question comes to mind when we analyze everything:

-How do we juggle it all and not get bogged down with anxiety, but instead get amped to keep pushing forward?
+How do we juggle it all, manage anxiety of the unknown, and get motivated to keep pushing forward?

-There are a million different answers to the above question, but ultimately it all comes down to you and your style.
-As a leader, a lot is going to be asked of you throughout your life journey, and you won't always have the answers, but that's ok.
-You just have to be comfortable with the uncertainty and motivate yourself to get started on the journey to find solutions.
+There are a million different answers to the above question, but ultimately it all comes down to what works best for you.
+As a leader, a lot is going to be asked of you throughout your life journey, and you won't always have the answers, and that's okay.
+You just have to get used to getting comfortable with uncertainty and motivate yourself to get started on the journey to find solutions.
 Below are a few great videos to help you set your mind right.
 Watch them all and come back to them when you need a breath of fresh inspiration and motivation.

 “Don’t wait until you know who you are to get started” - Austin Kleon, author of Steal Like an Artist